Last Updated on January 9, 2026

 This day offers educators an opportunity to teach students about related current events and their connection to history.
 There are clear links between MLK’s legacy and contemporary issues of civil rights, race relations, and matters of diversity, inclusion, and equity.

-Listenwise MLK Podcasts
+Listenwise MLK Podcast Lessons

 Our collection of podcast lessons can support your teaching about Martin Luther King, Jr. Day.
 Consider listening to these compelling stories about MLK, and asking your students some of these questions: